zhwa/GraphFlow/docs/02-quick-start.md

 ## 🎯 Your First Parallel Graph

-Let's build a simple parallel workflow that demonstrates the key concepts:
+Let's build a simple parallel workflow that processes data with multiple workers:

 ```python
 from graphflow import StateGraph, Command